hesti-subleasing/hesti/README.md

 ```

 ## Heroku
 This application is deployed on Heroku.
-Whenever you push to main, it will automatically trigger heroku to deploy the current project.
+Whenever you push to main, it will automatically trigger Heroku to deploy the current project.